zeinkap/halal-bites-atl/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Redis Caching
+### Redis Caching System

-The application uses Upstash Redis for high-performance caching:
+The application uses Redis for high-performance caching with automatic invalidation:

 - **Restaurant List Caching:**
-  - 5-minute cache duration
+  - 5-minute cache duration for public endpoints
-  - Automatic cache invalidation on updates
+  - Automatic cache invalidation on:
+    - Restaurant updates
+    - Restaurant deletions
+    - New restaurant creation
   - Significant performance improvement (5x faster responses)
   - Graceful fallback to database
+  - Transaction-safe cache updates

 ### Setting up Redis: